gdevic/A-Z80/readme.txt

          A conceptual implementation of the Z80 CPU
          ------------------------------------------

-This project is described on my blog at http://www.devic.us/hacks
+This project is described in more details here: http://www.devic.us/hacks

 Prerequisites:
 * Altera Quartus and Modelsim (free web editions)